 - TUS participates in the Advance HE Aurora Programme.
 Aurora is Advance HE's leadership development initiative for women.
 It is run as a unique partnership bringing together leadership experts, higher education providers and research institutes to take positive action to address the under-representation of women in leadership positions in the sector.
 The programme is aimed at women in particular grades who wish to develop and explore issues relating to leadership roles and responsibilities.
-To date, 47 women in TUS have completed the Aurora programme and 13 colleagues are currently participating in the 2023/2024 programme.
+To date, 60 women in TUS have completed the Aurora programme and 7 colleagues are currently participating in the 2024/2025 programme.
 TUS ensures that Academic and PMS staff have equal opportunity to participate in Aurora each year. - There is a strong mentoring scheme in place for staff who participate in the Aurora Leadership programme.
-Learning from this and discussions through the national Staff

-- Development Network will inform development of a broader mentoring scheme for TUS staff. - We have developed a Women's Network to bring together academic, professional services and research staff across TUS and aims to empower, inspire and amplify voices of all women across the TUS Community. - We currently have one Senior Academic in Leadership Initiative (SALI) post, funded by DFHERIS and will continue to engage in similar initiatives in the future. - Supported by HEA's Gender Equality and Enhancement Fund, TUS, TUD, ATU, SETU, MTU, IADT and Dundalk IT are partnering to develop and pilot an accredited, tailored Leadership Development Programme, which incorporates a strong intersectional lens and aims to build leadership capability in equality, diversity and inclusion. - We are establishing a Learning and Development Committee to examine how the TU can support the issue of career development for all staff. - An all-staff survey has been conducted under National Technological University Transformation for Recovery and Resilience (N-TUTORR) Project to enable a staff training needs analysis to be conducted.
-The results of this survey will feed into the development of a Learning and Development Plan by HR Office to develop staff capabilities. - TUS Researcher Career Development Framework has been approved and in operation.
+A broader mentoring scheme is available to all TUS staff through the national Staff Development Network. - TUS Women's Network brings together academic, professional services and research staff and aims to empower, inspire and amplify voices of all women across the TUS Community. - TUS currently has one Senior Academic in Leadership Initiative (SALI) post, funded by DFHERIS and will continue to engage in similar initiatives in the future. - Supported by HEA's Gender Equality and Enhancement Fund, TUS, TUD, ATU, SETU, MTU, IADT and Dundalk IT are partnering in the running on a pilot basis an accredited, tailored Leadership Development Programme, which incorporates a strong intersectional lens and aims to build leadership capability in equality, diversity and inclusion. - TUS is establishing a Learning and Development Committee to examine how the university can support career development for all staff. - An all-staff survey was conducted under National Technological University Transformation for Recovery and Resilience (N-TUTORR) Project to enable a staff training needs analysis to be conducted.
+The results of this survey have fed into the development of a Learning and Development Plan and roll-out of training to develop staff capabilities. - TUS Researcher Career Development Framework has been approved and in operation.